dnviti/web-app-CAA/docs/architecture/overview.md

 # Architecture Overview

 Web App CAA follows a clean, layered architecture with SOLID principles that promotes maintainability, testability, and scalability.
-The authentication system has been completely refactored to implement clean architecture patterns with proper separation of concerns.
+The authentication system implements clean architecture patterns with proper separation of concerns.

 ## System Architecture